The Eucalyptus Problem

 With Geology & Evolution.

 Although regarding the Eucalyptus plantation in Ethiopia, this tree follows very high and contradictory water consumption, mainly by rejecting the country's yearly precipitations in fast-flowing torrents.
-Due to this Australian tree's lack of prehistoric DNA for the Ethiopian soil and organisms severely reduced the total water amount withheld for Ethiopia's landscape.
-Thus, this introduced Australian tree did not deliver enough water to Ethiopia's surroundings nor provide this water to the deep underground aquifers within Ethiopia's landscape.
+Due to this, the Australian trees lack prehistoric DNA for the Ethiopian soil and organisms; this foreign tree counteracts the Ethiopian landscape's ability to withhold its precious water.
+Thus, this introduced Australian trees were missing their required heritage to deliver enough water to Ethiopia's environment, thereby rejecting Ethiopia's water and prehistoric path to the deep underground aquifers within Ethiopia's landscape.

 The Australian Eucalyptus requires some water for its secondary survival strategy but rejects most of Ethiopia's precious water in fast-flowing torrents.
 This water rejection is the Australian tree's character as a foreign organism to the Ethiopian Highland, within a completely incompatible micro-biological soil and type of Nature.
 The Eucalyptus tree's damaging effects on the forest floor do not permit the Ethiopian biotope to effectively absorb, filter and distribute this water to the environment and, therefore, neither to Ethiopia's natural groundwater reservoirs.